 We mill 3-4 times a week and produce a full range of wholemeal flours and bread kits.

-You can take a tour of the Mill 6 days a week and our volunteers are always on hand to answer any questions you may have about the history of the building, the restoration project and how we operate today as a productive watermill.
+You can take a tour of the Mill and our volunteers are always on hand to answer any questions you may have about the history of the building, the restoration project and how we operate today as a productive watermill.

 For more information